-BBA4.5DCCT24: Statistics and Research Methodology
+BBA4.5DCCT27: Research Methodology

-To understand the importance of data and how to collect, organize and summarize data.
-To explain the merits and limitations of different statistical techniques.
-To impart the knowledge of interpreting the result of data analysis.
-To enable the students in terms of understanding the statistical aspects related to business thereby enhancing their skills in this regard.
 To get a thorough grounding in introductory research concepts.
 To understand the concepts of Research Design in real world studies.
+To gain skills in conducting data gathering activities for research studies through various tools.
 To get a clear concept of sampling methods in tune with the primary data requirements of any given study.
 To gain proficiency in writing up research reports for respective purposes as an outcome of a study conducted.

-To appraise the need for data analysis.
-Formulate the statistical problem and solve it.
-Interpret the results of statistical analysis for improved managerial decision making.
-Design and describe problems of inferential statistics.
-Apply analytical skills in both private and public business organizations in the country.
 To Identify the need and importance of Research in context of different situations and Environments.
 To designs Pilot Studies and subsequently replicate it for studies on a larger scale.
 To prepare questionnaires, interview schedules and implement them for primary data collection in context of any given study.
 To decide and implement the most appropriate probability/ non-probability sampling techniques for a given study.
-To communicate research findings clearly and in a user-friendly manner through customized tables and other related tools of data.
+To communicate research findings clearly and in a user friendly manner through customized tables and other related tools of data.